alexpeterhall/quotes/quotes.md

 "Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around." -Leo Buscaglia, author, speaker and professor (31 Mar 1924-1998)
 "Nature never said to me: Do not be poor.
 Still less did she say: Be rich.
 Her cry to me was always: Be independent." - Nicolas de Chamfort, writer (6 Apr 1741-1794)
 "Who are we but the stories we tell ourselves, about ourselves, and believe?" - Scott Turow, author and lawyer (b.
 12 Apr 1949)
+"If any man seeks for greatness, let him forget greatness and ask for truth, and he will find both." - Horace Mann, educational reformer (4 May 1796-1859)
+"How can we expect righteousness to prevail when there is hardly anyone willing to give himself up individually to a righteous cause...
+It is such a splendid sunny day, and I have to go.
+But how many have to die on the battlefield in these days, how many young, promising lives.
+What does my death matter if by our acts thousands are warned and alerted." - Sophie Scholl, student and anti-Nazi activist (9 May 1921-1943) [Her last words before being executed by guillotine.]
+"Those who are happiest are those who do the most for others." - Booker T. Washington "Nothing is worth more than this day." - Johann Wolfgang von Goethe

 ## Decision Making / Strategy